 New York State's Centers of Excellence program is designed to create partnerships between universities, the private sector and the public sector to support the development of promising technologies with commercial applications.
 Centers of Excellence, along with programs aimed at technology incubation and supporting high-technology and bio-technology, demonstrate the state's recognition of the importance of nurturing an innovation economy in New York State.
-The Centers of Excellence in New York State and their specializations are as follows; Bioinformatics and Life Sciences in Buffalo; Infotonics Technology in Canandaigua; Nanoelectronics in Albany; Information Technology on Long Island; Environmental Systems in Syracuse and Small Scale Systems Integration and Packaging in Binghamton.
-The Infotonics Technology Center is located within the Genesee-Finger Lakes Region and is detailed in section 4.5.d. and section 5.6.
+The Centers of Excellence in New York State and their specializations are as follows: Bioinformatics and Life Sciences in Buffalo; Smart System Technology and Commercialization in Canandaigua; Nanoelectronics in Albany; Information Technology on Long Island; Environmental Systems in Syracuse; and Small Scale Systems Integration and Packaging in Binghamton.
+The Smart System Technology and Commercialization Center is located within the G-FL Region and is detailed in section 4.5.c. and section 5.6.